 It can be tempting to slack off with the scrubbing, and turn a blind eye to the dust bunnies.
 But it doesn’t take long for the home to slip into a state of dirty disarray.

 The clean-as-you-go approach is the best way to keep things tidy all the time, without too much effort.
-Keep the whole house clean, with one tip for each room of the house: bedroom, bathroom, kitchen, laundry, and living room.
+Here's how to keep the whole house clean, with one tip for each room of the house.

 Bedroom: Make Your Bed Daily

 It’s a simple but important rule: make the bed every morning.
 An unmade bed creates a sense of disorder and chaos that can set the tone for your whole day.

 A tidy bed is like a healthy breakfast — it helps you start your day right.
 When you incorporate this golden rule into your morning routine, it becomes so habitual that you hardly even notice you're doing it.

 And when you reach the end of a long, hard day of work, nothing is more comforting than having a neat and cozy bed to crawl into.